 From the parking area, cross the Jeep road and immediately start climbing up along the trail.
 In the beginning, the trail is fairly gentle and easy, after about a half mile you start getting into a little bit steeper sections.

 At Waypoint002 you’ll find the Devil’s Dining Room.
 It’s fenced off so the stupid don’t fall in, but you can still see a good deal of it.
 A forest service placard near the lower side explains the area.

 Keep climbing up the trail until you get to Waypoint003.
 If you want to take a trip to Submarine Rock, take a left (approximately 0.6 miles roundtrip) or take a right to keep on Broken Arrow.
-Bike another half a mile and you’ll come to a nice open area of slickrock (Waypoint03A).
+Hike another half a mile and you’ll come to a nice open area of slickrock (Waypoint03A).
 A glance to the northeast will give you a great view of Submarine Rock about ¾ of a mile away.
-This is the highest point of the ride.
+This is the highest point of the hike.

 If you decide to go on Little Horse, go along the northeast side of Chicken Point and begin the descent down into the valley.
-Once you’re down into the valley, the trail smoothes out considerably.
+Once you’re down into the valley, the trail levels out considerably.
 At Waypoint05, continue going straight past Chapel Trail to your right.
 Keep going downhill until you reach Waypoint06, the intersection of Llama trail.

 If you wanted, you could continue straight along Little Horse or go left on Llama trail.
 Either of those two trails reach Bell Rock Pathway.

 I chose to turn around and retrace the trail up to Chicken Point and back down to the Broken Arrow trailhead.